Unique Stitches

 For my learning project I decided to learn crocheting.
 I have always thought crocheting seemed to be fun, and a mind easing and stress relieving activity.
 I have no prior knowledge on crocheting and I hope I will have the patience to learn.
 I have never tried crocheting before but I am excited to learn what it is all about and learn what different things I can make.
 I talked to one of my friends about crocheting since she loves it and she recommended I start with granny squares.
 I am not too sure what I want to create for a bigger project but I was thinking just to start small and make a pot holder as my first creation.
 As I get more comfortable with crocheting, I am hoping to start making something bigger such as a baby blanket.

 Since I am a beginner, I will be focusing on the beginner stitches.
 My goal is to learn the basic stitches and put them to the test.
-I will learn these by watching step by step youtube videos.
-I am planning on mainly using youtube videos as my way of learning how to crochet but I may expand to different websites depending how I am grasping on to the concept of crocheting.
+I will learn these by watching step by step YouTube videos.
+I am planning on mainly using YouTube videos as my way of learning how to crochet but I may expand to different websites depending how I am grasping on to the concept of crocheting.
 As I have been researching crocheting I have already discovered the many different weights of yarn and different hook sizes.
 I will have to determine which ones will work best for me.

 I will also be getting some of my inspiration off of Pinterest to help guide me.
+I have done a bit of exploring already on Pinterest to see what granny squares look like and finding some ideas.

 Posted in EDTC 300, Learning Project | 6 Comments